MenacingPanda/Weight-my-Bees/README.md

 # Weight-my-Bees

+3rd Year Individual Project for the School of Electrical and Electronic Engineering at the University of Manchester by Viktor Pankov

 Beehive weight measuring LabVIEW software developed for the NI myRIO

 The software was developed using LabVIEW 2017 Full Development System.